 Juvenile Novices’ Handicap Hurdle (Added in 2005)

 Named in honour of the successful jockey and trainer Fred Winter, it was added to the Festival in 2005 and has featured in it ever since.
-Initially a Listed race, it was promoted to become a Grade 3 offering four years after its inauguration.
+Initially a Listed race, it was promoted to become a Grade 3 offering four years after its inauguration and then changed to a Premier Handicap when Grade 3 changed its name in 2022.
 When it was run for the first time, Nina Carberry was the winning jockey on the back of Dabiroun.
 Other winning jockeys of the event include Ruby Walsh, Paul Carberry and Sam Twiston-Davies.

 Spa Novices’ Hurdle (Added in 2005)